swiftlang/swift/docs/SIL.rst

 Converts a thin function value, that is, a bare function pointer with no context information, into a thick function value with ignored context.
+Applying the resulting thick function value is equivalent to applying the original thin value.
+The ``thin_to_thick_function`` conversion may be eliminated if the context is proven not to be needed.

 Checked Conversions
 ~~~~~~~~~~~~~~~~~~~